zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

   - It's too dark!
 Where am I?
 Who am I?
 Where can I get out?
   - It's this exact moment when he realized, deep down inside, he doesn't need a direction, he needs one single singularity
 - For that he needs necessary sacrifice, he needs to pull himself into reality with the current pain he has, stretch himself even more into darkness, only through greater pain can he finally reach the singularity he is dying for.
 I believe in powering through, never chickening out
-- Soon, it will manifest, in business context, the story will be writen
+- Soon, it will manifest, in business context, the story will be writen, but I know that I don't want to be just a writer